toado/CMPUT404-assignment-webserver/README.md

 Sources & Collaborators
 ========================
 Spoke with Justin Mah (CCID: jmm) about a request header bug.
+Spoke with Ny Thi Tran (CCID: tntran1) about a test case (the security one in not-free-test.py).

 https://developer.mozilla.org/en-US/docs/Web/HTTP/Status
 * For status code information